txpipe-shop/cardano-dev-workshop/README.md

-# Vesting example
+# Vault example

-A vesting contract is a common type of contract that allows funds to be locked for a period of time and unlocked later—once a specified time has passed.
-Typically, a vesting contract defines a beneficiary who may be different from the original owner.
+A vault contract, also known as Escrow, is a common type of contract that allows funds to be locked for one or more recipients.
+The conditions for the release of these funds are business-specific and can be very flexible.

-In this example, an Owner address locks tAda that will be available for unlocking some time after the initial locking transaction, by either the Beneficiary stated in the datum or the Owner.
+In this example, an Initiator address locks tAda and chooses a Recipient, who is allowed to claim up to half of the funds in the Vault and is also allowed to set a new Recipient.

 ## Folder structure